kshitijsuri90/-Decentralized-Patent-App-FrontEnd/README.md

 <a href="https://litehai-vtt6wd.azurewebsites.net/applications/10/workflows/10" style = "style = "display: inline;""><img src = "demo.png" style = "position:relative;left:40px;"></image></a>
 </div>

+ The complete organization of projects can be found <a href="https://github.com/dotslash-litehai">here</a>

   # Patent-lite-contract

 This contract is deployed on Azure Blockchain Workbench.